Quantum Polarimetry: Quantum Polarization

 \subsubsection{Polarized States}

 We are now in a position to ascertain which quantum mechanical states underlie their classical counterparts with degree of polarization $p=1$ \cite{GoldbergJames2017}, expanding upon earlier work by \textcite{MehtaSharma1974,PrakashSingh2000,SinghPrakash2013,Luis2016}.
 These quantum states have significant complementarity properties \cite{Norrmanetal2020}.
-We note in passing that other degrees of polarization have been proposed in light of the quantum nature of polarization \cite{Alodjantsetal1998,AlodjantsArakelian1999,Klimovetal2010,Luis2002,Luis2007PRAtypeII,Luis2016,SanchezSotoetal2006,Luis2007OptComm,Bjorketal2010}, each with their own merits and motivations, but continue our investigation along the lines of the canonical degree of polarization.
+We note in passing that other degrees of polarization have been proposed in light of the quantum nature of polarization \cite{Alodjantsetal1998,AlodjantsArakelian1999,Klimovetal2010,Luis2002,Luis2003,Luis2007PRAtypeII,Luis2016,SanchezSotoetal2006,Luis2007OptComm,Bjorketal2010,Ghiuetal2010,Ghiuetal2018,delaHozetal2013,Kotheetal2013,Bjorketal2012,SanchezSotoetal2013}, each with their own merits and motivations, but continue our investigation along the lines of the canonical degree of polarization because the proposed new degrees are mutually inconsistent in their orderings of partially polarized states \cite{Ghiuetal2018}.

 The easiest example of a perfectly polarized quantum state is that of a pure single photon.
 This is readily generalized to pure states with exactly $N$ photons, where the resulting state is completely polarized if and only if all $N$ of the constituent photons have the same direction of polarization.
 In terms of the Majorana constellation, this requires all $N$ of the angular coordinates to degenerate to a single point on the surface of the sphere as in Fig. \ref{fig:Majorana examples}, with the angular coordinates of that point dictating the state's polarization direction.
 These states are the well-known SU(2)-coherent, or spin-coherent, states \cite{Arecchietal1972} \eq{\ket{\Omega^{(N)}}=\frac{\ha_{\Omega}^\dagger\vphantom{a}^N}{\sqrt{N!}}\vac=\sum_{m=0}^N \psi_m^{\Omega;N}\ket{m,N-m}, }where \eq{\psi_m^{\Omega;N}=\sqrt{\binom{N}{m}}\cos^m\frac{\Theta}{2}\sin^{N-m}\frac{\Theta}{2}\eu^{\iu\Phi(N-m)}. } SU(2)-coherent states are eigenstates of an angular momentum operator projected in the direction $\mathbf{n}_{\Omega}=\left(\sin\Theta\cos\Phi,\sin\Theta\sin\Phi,\cos\Theta\right)^\top$ with eigenvalue $S_0=N/2$: \eq{\left(\hat{\mathbf{S}}\cdot\mathbf{n}_{\Omega}\right)\ket{\Omega^{(N)}}=\frac{N}{2}\ket{\Omega^{(N)}} } and have many other useful properties \cite{Perelomov1986,Gazeau2009}.
 The Stokes parameters for SU(2)-coherent states are exactly those of perfectly polarized light with intensity equal to that of $N$ photons \eq{\mathcal{S}=\frac{N}{2} } and SU(2)-coherent states can be considered as spin states with maximal spin projection.
 Notably, these perfectly polarized states behave sensibly when undergoing polarization rotations, with the direction of polarization rotating as expected for classical beams of light.